nationalarchives/tdr-dev-documentation/manual/create-repo.md

       rules should be set for the *main* rule:
         * **Require status checks to pass before merging**
             * **Require branches to be up-to-date before merging** *(sub option)*
-                * **Note**: the GitHub Actions job will need to be configured first before this status check will appear.
+                * **Note**: the GitHub Actions test job will need to be configured first before this status check will appear; see step 6 (below) for more information on how to do this.
     * **Require signed commits**
     * **Include administrators**
 * Click the "Save changes" button

+### 6. Add file dependencies

-### 6. Add workflow files
+#### 6a.
+Add workflow files

+We use GiHub Actions in order to test, build and deploy our projects; since step 5 was all about requiring status checks, The GitHub Actions files it runs would need to be added.

-* In the repo, if there isn't a `.github` directory create one
+* In the repo, if there isn't already a `.github` directory, create one
 * Within that `.github` directory, create a `workflows` directory
 * copy the `build.yml`, `deploy.yml` and `test.yml` from a similar repo ([example][example-repo-workflow-files])
 * For the build.yml